iexcloud/iexjs/docs/apperate/data.md

 ### Parameters

-For `args`, pass in an object that specifies the following **Required** parameters and any of the following non-default parameters.
+This method takes an arguments object that specifies the following **Required** parameters and any of the following non-default parameters.

 Parameter | Type | Description
 --------- | ---- | -----------